Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Depracated Lua Functions.md

 > **Warning**: _The functions featured here are deprecated meaning they are not recommended by use and outdated.
-Either becuase of name or parameter changes.
+Either because of name or parameter changes.
 This page of this wiki is to inform people to not use these functions and use the new ones._

 # Object Functions
 ### luaSpriteMakeGraphic(tag:String, width:Int, height:Int, color:String)